DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/lat_lon_profiles.rst

 Observations
 ------------

-The default reference datasets typically used are:
+The default reference datasets are:

 * ERA5 reanalysis for atmospheric variables
 * MSWEP for precipitation data